 Sauce

-• 1/4 cup + 2 tablespoons regular mayonnaise (we love Hellman's/Best Foods)
+• 1/4 cup + 2 tablespoons mayo I love Hellmanโ€™s/Best Foods

 • 2-1/4 teaspoons Sriracha sauce

-• 1 teaspoon EACH: white sugar and garlic powder
+• 1 teaspoon garlic powder

-• Fine sea salt and pepper
+• Salt and pepper

 Tacos

-• Street-size flour tortillas + olive oil cooking spray
+• Street-size flour tortillas plus cooking spray

 Instructions

-• STEAK MARINADE: Remove flank steak from packaging and pat dry all over with a paper towel.
-If the flank steak is wider than 4 inches, cut in half lengthwise.
-Then, against the grain, very thinly slice the flank steak into small strips.
-Place all the cut steak pieces in a large plastic bag.
-In a large/powerful food processor (or blender) add all the marinade ingredients.
+• Remove flank steak from packaging and pat dry all over with a paper towel.
+If the steak is wider than 4 inches, cut in half lengthwise.
+Then, against the grain, very thinly slice the steak into small strips.
+Place all cut steak pieces in a large plastic bag.
+In a large/powerful food processor (or blender), add all the marinade ingredients.
+Add 1 tablespoon lime juice.
 Pulse to finely chop and break down ingredients until you have a thick paste.
-(I know, it does not look appetizing!)
-Pour over the steak and then seal the bag without air.
+Pour over the steak and seal the bag without air.
 Massage the marinade into the steak and refrigerate for at least an hour up to overnight.
-(Even with just an hour of marinade time you'll still get lots of flavor!)
+(Even with just an hour of marinade, youโ€™ll still get lots of flavor!)

-• SLAW: Combine all the ingredients listed under "slaw" (from cabbage to Sriracha) in a large bowl.
+• Combine all the ingredients listed under โ€œslawโ€ in a large bowl.
+Add 1 tablespoon lime juice.
 Toss gently with tongs until well combined.
-Toss a few more times and right before serving.
-(See Note 1)
+Toss a few more times and right before serving (see note 1).

-• COOK BEEF: Set out the beef for about 15-20 minutes before cooking (if it's super cold it will make the pan cool/meat less juicy).
-Set a large, heavy, non-stick pan on high heat for about 1-2 minute(s) without adding anything.
-We're going to cook the meat in batches now: use tongs to grab some of the meat and marinade and add to the hot pan.
-Quickly separate the meat into an even layer (so the meat is not overlapping/over-crowded).
-Meat should make a loud sizzle when added to the pan (this is how you know the pan is hot enough).
-Let the meat stand for 2-3 minutes or until lightly browned and then flip and continue to cook, stirring occasionally for another 2-3 minutes or until the beef is cooked and the marinade has caramelized on the meat.
-Transfer to a plate, cover with foil, and quickly wipe down the skillet with a paper towel and repeat until all the beef is cooked through.
+• Set out the beef 15โ€“20 minutes before cooking (if itโ€™s super cold, it will make the meat less juicy).
+Set a large, heavy, nonstick pan on high heat for about 1โ€“2 minute(s) without adding anything.
+Cook the meat in batches: use tongs to grab some of the meat and marinade and add to the hot pan.
+Quickly separate the meat into an even layer (so meat is not overlapping).
+It should make a loud sizzle when added to the pan (how you know the pan is hot enough).
+Let the meat stand 2โ€“3 minutes or until lightly browned, then flip and continue to cook, stirring occasionally, for another 2โ€“3 minutes or until beef is cooked and marinade has caramelized on the meat.
+Transfer to a plate, cover with foil, and quickly wipe down the pan with a paper towel and repeat until all the beef is cooked through.

 Video